lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **MTTR**

-      Measures average time it takes to restore/repair a system.
+      Measures average time it takes to restore/repair the WHOLE system.

 **Mission-essential functions**